 Seasonal activities in Ponderosa State Park

-The Visitor Center is the place to go to get any information that you’ll need while you’re here.
-There is also free WiFi available inside, so you might find yourself hanging out here more often than you want to admit.
-If you have any questions or concerns during your stay here, you can find the answers or someone willing to help you right here at the Visitor Center.
+The Visitor Center at Ponderosa State Park is the place to go to learn about the park and its surrounding area or to get any information that you’ll need while you’re visiting Ponderosa State Park.
+The Visitor Center also has free Wi-Fi available inside, so you might find yourself hanging out there more often than you want to admit.
+If you have any questions or concerns during your stay, you can find the answers or someone willing to help you right at the Visitor Center.